veronikleal/GoldbachAndSieve/README.md

-# GoldbachAndSieve
-Goldbachs and Sieve conjecture
+# Goldbach's and Sieve Conjecture
 Implement the Sieve of Eratosthenes and use it to find all prime numbers less than or equal to an amount determined at runtime.
 Use the result to prove Goldbach's Conjecture for all even integers between